-1666 was initially going to be an Assassin’s Creed game
+1666 was originally going to be an Assassin’s Creed game.

 Eurogamer today revealed some shocking news.
 The upcoming game, 1666, which is currently on hold, was initially going to be another Assasssin’s Creed.

 Désilets had already put in over a year’s work on the game, first at THQ Montreal and then at Ubisoft once the latter acquired the former studio.
 He then left for several months at Ubisoft after the publisher acquired the studio.
 He left the studio back in May.

 A representative explained to GameReactor’s Spain, “It was to be the new Assassin’s Creed.
 The first year was to build the team, to study [the historical era], but also to create a new IP.”